-- Having rheumatoid arthritis.
+- Having arthritis.
 People with rheumatoid arthritis are at increased risk of pyoderma gangrenosum.

-- Having blood cancer.
-People with blood disorders (hematologic malignancies) are at increased risk of pyoderma gangrenosum.
+- Having a blood disorder.
+People with acute myelogenous leukemia, myelodysplasia or a myeloproliferative disorder are at increased risk of pyoderma gangrenosum.

 - Corticosteroids.
-High doses of corticosteroids are the mainstay of pyoderma gangrenosum treatment.
+The most common treatment are daily doses of corticosteroids.
 These drugs may be applied to the skin, injected into the wound or taken by mouth (prednisone).
-Using corticosteroids for a long time or in high doses may cause serious side effects, including bone loss and an increased risk of infection.
-To help limit side effects, your doctor will gradually reduce your dose once your wounds begin to heal.
+Using corticosteroids for a long time or in high doses may cause serious side effects.
+Because of this your doctor may prescribe steroid-sparing (nonsteroidal) drugs if you need long-term treatment.

 - Pain medication.
 Depending on the extent of your wounds, you may benefit from pain medication, especially when dressings are being changed.

 In addition to applying medicine directly to your wounds, your doctor or wound care specialist will cover them with a nonadherent, moist (not wet or dry) dressing and, perhaps, an elasticized wrap.
 You may be asked to keep the affected area elevated.